michaelliao/aes-encrypt/README.md

 ## Notes

-Both the password and message are input by keyboard in terminal, and never saved into file.
+- The password and the original message are entered via the keyboard and are never stored.

-The saved encrypted JSON file can be safely backed up.
+- The encrypted JSON files can be securely backed up anywhere.

+- Executable program is not provided to prevent malicious tampering, please download the [source file](https://github.com/michaelliao/aes-encrypt/blob/master/aes.mjs) from GitHub and verify by yourself.